kcvenkat/L.U.C.Y/README.md

 - All required Python libraries are listed in requirements.txt

 #### External Services
-- Google Cloud Speech-to-Text API key
+- Google Gemini API key
 - A configured service account JSON file for authentication
 - Active internet connection for speech recognition requests